We Live Because Everything Else Does

 But we can’t begin to get there because we can’t even get to the point where we treat other humans as our relations.
 The rise in hatred and fear of anyone who is “Other” or different from ourselves is horrifying — and tears apart the very fabric of society.

 In the Judeo-Christian tradition, all humans are created in the image of God – not just one color or gender or people with one way of life.
 In my former field of Hebrew Scriptures, this is stated over and over again.
-If we really took the idea of our being related to every other human being seriously, we would be engaged in mending our webs with others instead of fracturing them or destroying them.
+If we really took the idea of our being related to every other human being seriously, we would be engaged in weaving or mending our webs with others instead of fracturing them or destroying them.

 Who should you care for?